pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

 filtered evaluation setting ignores for a given triple :math:`(h, r, t)` the scores of all other *known* true triples :math:`(h, r, t')`.

+TODO should the new content go here instead of in the reference section?

 Entity and Relation Restriction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Sometimes, we are only interested in a certain set of entities and/or relations,